-Coronary artery disease (CAD) treatment ranges from taking prescribed medicine to open heart surgery.
-Find out how the doctors at National Heart Centre Singapore (NHCS) decide treatment options.
+Coronary artery disease (CAD) treatment ranges from taking prescribed medicine to an angioplasty or open heart surgery.
+Doctors from the Department of Cardiology at National Heart Centre Singapore (NHCS) explain the various treatment options.

 What is coronary artery disease (CAD)?